Operations Strategy: Informed and Impactful Business Decisions

 His industry experience, as well as client relationship management skills were developed via collaborative projects between businesses and HE.
 His top industry position at Procter & Gamble was a Senior Manager External Relations for Europe, Middle East & Africa, with responsibility for R&D, professional and management development programmes conducted in partnership with world leading Universities (Oxford, Cranfield) and clients like ASDA/Walmart, Migros, Spar, Aldi, Carrefour, NHS and other.
 After achieving the ‘Manager of the Year’ award (The Financial Times / Wall Street Journal group, 2002) and securing HRM Chevening Scholarship he completed MBA programme (rated by AMBA / The Economist in ‘World Top 5 MBA Students’ 2003) and moved to HE sector.

 In compliance with social distancing guidelines, this session will be delivered remotely through a Microsoft Teams meeting.

 Please register for a place if you are a business under three years old with a desire to grow and employ people in the Leeds City Region.
-Ad:Venture is focussed on supporting new and high-growth businesses.
-If you are eligible you will be asked to complete a Company Record form before you attend.
+Ad:Venture is focused on supporting new and high-growth businesses.
+If you are eligible, you will be asked to complete a Company Record form before you attend.
 If you are eligible to attend the session, you will be sent you a link two days before the session to join on the day.